Hope out of Domestic Abuse

 Treasure now meet weekly and provides a safe space for women and their children to offload, talk through change and support one another while maintaining changes.
 The group also exists to support women while they wait for a space on the Pattern Changing course.

 The group creates a safe environment for women and children to meet and support each other as new friendships grow.

 The team work with the group on strengthening self-esteem and confidence so that each member can work towards healthier and stronger relationships in the long-term.

-Treasure is run by Tina Shave and Kesch Crossley and work closely with local agencies including children centres, churches, safe houses and refuges.
+Treasure is run by Kesch Crossley and work closely with local agencies including children centres, churches, safe houses and refuges.

-If you would like more information about Treasure call Tina on 07510699508
+If you would like more information about Treasure call Kesch Roff on 07510699508